 Your lead educator for this course is Ron Mountain, a former London Fire Brigade SEVESO industrial emergency planner and a lecturer in emergency preparedness, UK Civil Contingencies Act, and public policy & political economy approaches to emergency intervention at Coventry University.

-You can follow him by selecting the link to his FutureLearn profile page and selecting ‘follow’.
+You can follow them by selecting the link to their FutureLearn profile page and selecting ‘follow’.
 That way, you’ll be able to see all the comments that he makes including course updates and feedback.

 Checking your progress …